-Carrier to Noise Ratio in the LEO, MEO, and GEO Zones
+Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 STK Premium (Air) and STK Premium (Space) or STK Enterprise